Five Home Remedies to Unshrink Clothes

-To avoid shrinking your clothes, but it's important that you check the labels on your clothes to see how you should wash them according to their fabric.
+To avoid shrinking your clothes, it's important that you check the labels on your clothes to see how you should wash them according to their fabric.
 Also, you can try some new tricks!

 Did your wool garments change from their original size?
 Notice that they shrunk?
 Then try this trick with a hair conditioner.
 This remedy treats clothes in a similar way than normal fabric softener, but can also help get your clothes back to their original size.

 - Warm water (as much as you need)

-- Pour the hair conditioner into a bucket of warm water and soak the piece of clothing in it for 20 minutes.
+- Firstly, pour the hair conditioner into a bucket of warm water

-- If the garment is a sweater, we recommend adding white vinegar to the mixture for better results.
+- Finally, if the garment is a sweater, we recommend adding white vinegar to the mixture for better results

 2. Fabric softener

-- Leave the piece of clothing in the sun without wringing it out and wait for it to dry to see if it has returned to its original size.
+- Finally, leave the piece of clothing in the sun without wringing it out and wait for it to dry to see if it has returned to its original size

 3. Baking soda and vinegar

-- Pour the baking soda in a liter of hot water and let it dissolve.
-After this, dip the piece of clothing you want to unshrink in the mixture.
+- Pour the baking soda in a liter of hot water and let it dissolve

 4. Baby shampoo